michaelmusty/.dotfiles/README.markdown

 Installation
 ------------

-The installation `Makefile` will delete things standing in the way of its symbolic links, so read the output of `make -n install` first to make sure you aren’t going to lose anything unexpected.
+The installation `Makefile` will overwrite things standing in the way of its installed files without backing them up, so read the output of `make -n install` first to make sure you aren’t going to lose anything unexpected.
+Even better, if you’re still not sure, give it a temporary directory to which it can install to check things out:

+    $ mktemp -d
+    /tmp/tmp.YZFW8ScFZP
+    $ make install HOME=/tmp/tmp.YZFW8ScFZP

 You’ll need to have a recent enough version of Git to support [submodules](http://git-scm.com/book/en/Git-Tools-Submodules) for the Vim